Russell Fork (Gorge)

 - Ledge (IV).
 I don’t think this one has a name, but it was so sick.
 A drop into a 90 degree turn with a huge cushion to climb before boofing a sizeable hole.
 So fun!

 - Foreplay (IV+ to V).
 So I think this rapid is easy if you are in control.
 However it is very long, and very sievy.
 Multiple moves and boofs must be made to get to Climax.
-Furthermore, at the higher flows there are no pools to rescue folks in… in fact, there are only a few eddies.
+The fun part though, is that there are A LOT of different lines to hit and boofs to hit so each lap can be different!
+Furthermore, at the higher flows there are no pools to rescue folks in... in fact, there are only a few eddies.
 Climax is the exit of this rapid.

 - Climax (IV+ to V).
-The boulder choke that is Foreplay opens up to a “pool” maybe 50 feet across but fast moving water pushing out of it.
+The boulder choke that is Foreplay opens up to a "pool" maybe 50 feet across but fast moving water pushing out of it.
 Climax is the far right chute which is sick and fast moving with high water.
 At low water it was a rocky flop.
-Other lines exist but are harder and more dangerous due to sieves.
-Just downstream is a boof right of center called Cigarette that was fun… from there it is just a paddle out…
+The "black box" is a tricky boof on the far left.
+And the raceline is down the middle which sends you directly over a sieve, 900 is basically minimum for that, more water is better.
+Just downstream is a boof right of center called Cigarette that was fun... from there it is just a paddle out...

 For more details on the run, see the AW write-up...